mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/combined-concepts.md

 3) Row or Column
 4) Cell = Row/Row Section and Column

 The layout configuration feature will display the combined concept in an axis only if one of its dimensions has multiple values selected.
-Single concepts of a conbined concept are not displayed separately in the layout configuration feature to avoid confusion.
+Single concepts of a combined concept are not displayed separately in the layout configuration feature in order to avoid confusion.

 ![Combined concepts and layout](/dotstatsuite-documentation/images/de-combined-concepts-layout.png)